End of Life Care

 Care of the dying patient

 Care of the dying patient is the care of the patient and family in the last hours and days of life.
-It incorporates 4 key domains of care physical, psychological, social and spiritual and supports the family at this time and into bereavement.
+It incorporates four key areas of care: physical, psychological, social and spiritual and supports the family at this time and into bereavement.

 Use of an individualised care plan whether in a hospital ward, at home, or in the hospice, allows doctors and nurses to deliver appropriate care to patients who are dying, through sensitive communication, symptom management, and meeting all care needs.

 The care plan we use in CHFT is called the Individualised Care of the Dying Document (ICODD) and staff will be happy to discuss this with you.
-An information leaflet about the care your loved one will receive is available, and if you wish to remain at the bedside, a small bag containing items you may find useful will be offered to you.
-(Pictured below)
+An information leaflet about the care your loved one will receive is available, and a comfort bag containing items you may find useful will be offered to you (see below).